-Compared with the average annual amount of dredged material disposed at the four open-water sites in the Sound from 1982-2004, which was 619,833 c.y. for the period July 6, 2007 - July 5, 2008, there was a total of 46,010 c.y., or about 7.4 percent of the historical annual average.
+The average annual amount of dredged material disposed at the four open-water sites in the Sound from 1982-2004, was 619,833 c.y.
+For the period July 6, 2008 - July 5, 2009 there was a total of 763,745 c.y. disposed in the Sound, which is an increase of 143,912 c.y. or approximately 23 percent more yardage than the average.
 For further details, see Appendix D.

-While there is generally some variability from one year to the next in the amount of dredged material disposed of in the Sound, and there are many factors influencing this variability, reductions in the federal budget again may have been one of the largest factors in the lower amount of disposal over the past year.
+While there is generally some variability from one year to the next in the amount of dredged material disposed of in the Sound, there are many factors influencing this variability.
 Regardless, it is too early to determine any kind of long-term trend.
-The amount of dredged material disposed in the Sound during the current reporting period of July 6, 2007 - July 5, 2008 was less than the amount disposed during the prior reporting period of July 6, 2006-July 5, 2007 (46,010 c.y. vs. 447,675 c.y. respectively); this appears to have resulted from variability in the size of projects rather than from any difference in analysis of alternatives.
+The amount of dredged material disposed in the Sound during the current reporting period of July 6, 2008 - July 5, 2009 was greater than the amount disposed during the prior reporting period of July 6, 2007 - July 5, 2008 (763,745 c.y. vs. 46,010 c.y. respectively); this appears to have resulted from variability in the size of projects and funding rather than from any difference in analysis of alternatives.